pchiorean/Indentz/docs/README.md

 A line may also contain a _statement_:

 - `@includepath` `reference/path` – defines a folder to which subsequent relative paths will refer;
-- `@include` `path/to/other.tsv` – includes another TSV file at this position; `path/to` may be an absolute path, one relative to the current data file, or one relative to `reference/path` if defined;
+- `@include` `path/to/other.tsv` – includes another TSV file at this position; `path/to` may be an absolute path, one relative (by default) to the current data file, or relative to a previously defined `reference/path`;
 - `@defaults` – includes the global data file;

 There's also some non-standard stuff that will confuse Excel et al.:

-- Blank lines and those starting with `#` (comments) are ignored;
+- Blank lines are ignored;
+- Everything after a `#` is ignored (used for commenting);
-- The fields can be visually aligned with spaces that will be removed at processing (I use [VS Code](https://code.visualstudio.com) and [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv));
+- The fields can be visually aligned with spaces that will be ignored at processing (I use [VS Code](https://code.visualstudio.com) and [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv));
 - A very long line can be broken into multiple lines with a backslash (`\`) added at the end of each segment.

 #### **`DefaultSwatches.jsx`**